 How do you use mathematics in your research in oceanography and climate change?

 Since Newton we’ve had a pretty good idea of how physical systems work – at least those that aren’t super tiny, close to absolute zero or travelling close to the speed of light.
 The ocean and atmosphere thankfully fall into that category.
 This means we can write down equations describing the climate and the challenge is solving them.
-Sometimes this involves a few scribbles on the back of an envelope, a few pages of careful sums or getting a super computer to processes a few trillion calculations.
+Sometimes this involves a few scribbles on the back of an envelope, a few pages of careful sums or getting a super computer to process a few trillion calculations.
 In the end without maths we can neither understand how the climate works nor make accurate predictions about what might happen.

 You have won an impressive array of accolades so far in the course of your studies and career.
 One of these was an NERC Postdoctoral Research Fellowship to work in the UK.
 What did you work on over there?